desmond-ong/psychWidgets/continuous_time_slider/QualtricsReadme.md

 - Slider is 100 points, slider handle starts visible in center (at 50).
 - Slider values are sampled every 500 milliseconds
-- Assumes that the video will be played in a 576 x 432 chunk
+- Assumes that the video will be played at a resolution of 576 x 432
+    - if you want to change this, look for the following code: `<video height="432" id="videoElement" preload="" width="576">` in the HTML portion of the instructions below, and modify the values accordingly

 ### Nuts and bolts